 Value for money

-So, in terms of a yearly subscription, we can’t say it’s good value.Simply Piano: Get started now
+So, in terms of a yearly subscription, I can’t say it’s good value.Simply Piano: Get started now

 Compared to other piano lesson platforms

 Simply Piano is one of the most popular piano learning apps right now, but, in my opinion, it’s far from being the best choice.
 Consider these alternatives.

 Pianote lacks interactive content, but it offers a vast collection of high-quality content, and due to Simply Piano’s flaws, I prefer Pianote.

 Playground Sessions is outstanding in almost every way; I highly recommend it.